Free City of Cracow

-The Free, Independent, and Strictly Neutral City of Cracow with its Territory, more commonly known as the Free City of Cracow, and the Republic of Cracow, was a city republic created by the Congress of Vienna in 1815, which included the Polish city of Cracow and its surrounding areas.
+The Free City of Cracow (Wolne Miasto Kraków), also known as the Republic of Cracow (Rzeczpospolita Krakowska), and officially the Free, Independent, and Strictly Neutral City of Cracow and its District, was a nominally independent city-state that existed from 1815 to 1846.
+It was established by the Congress of Vienna using territory from the former Duchy of Warsaw, which had been divided among the Russian, Prussian and Austrian empires after the Congress in 1815.
+The Free City comprised the Polish city of Cracow (Kraków) and its surrounding district.

-It was jointly controlled by its three neighbours (Russia, Prussia, and Austria), and was a centre of agitation for an independent Poland.
-In 1846, in the aftermath of the unsuccessful Kraków Uprising, the Free City of Cracow was annexed by the Austrian Empire.
-It was a remnant of the Duchy of Warsaw, which was partitioned between the three states after the Congress in 1815.
+Although formally autonomous, the Free City was jointly overseen by its three more powerful neighbours: Russia, Prussia and Austria.
+It served as a centre of political and intellectual activity promoting Polish independence.
+In 1846, after the failed Kraków Uprising, Austria unilaterally annexed the city-state and brought it under direct control.

-The Free City of Cracow was an overwhelmingly Polish-speaking city-state; of its population 85% were Catholics, 14% were Jews, while other religions comprised less than 1%.
-The city of Cracow itself had a Jewish population reaching nearly 40%, while the rest were almost exclusively Polish-speaking Catholics.
+The Free City of Cracow had a population that was predominantly Polish-speaking and overwhelmingly Catholic.
+Approximately 85 percent were Catholics, 14 percent were Jews, and members of other faiths made up less than one percent.
+In the years following the dissolution of the Free City, the Jewish population in Cracow itself grew substantially, reaching nearly 40 percent, though the remainder continued to be almost entirely Polish-speaking Catholics.

 History

 The Free City was approved and guaranteed by Article VII of the Treaty between Austria, Prussia, and Russia of 3 May 1815.
 The statelet received an initial constitution at the same time, revised and expanded in 1818, establishing significant autonomy for the city.
 The Jagiellonian University could accept students from the partitioned territory of Poland.
 The Free City thus became a centre of Polish political activity on the territories of partitioned Poland.

-During the November Uprising of 1830–1831, Kraków was a base for the smuggling of arms into the Russian-controlled Kingdom of Poland.
+During the November Uprising of 1830–1831, Kraków was a base for the smuggling of weapons into the Russian-controlled Kingdom of Poland.
 After the end of the uprising the autonomy of the Free City was severely restricted.
 The police were controlled by Austria and the election of the president had to be approved by all three powers.
 Cracow was subsequently occupied by the Austrian army from 1836 to 1841.
 After the unsuccessful Kraków uprising of 1846, the Free City was annexed by Austria on 16 November 1846 as the Grand Duchy of Kraków.